w3soto/ngx-lazy-translate-loader/README.md

 ### Load translation files with resolver

-Translation file will be loaded before first render
+Note: This solution guarantees that translation file will be loaded before module is loaded
 ```typescript
 const routes: Routes = [
   {